Country of Origin

 Review component retail: €11'200/pr

 New beGrimmings in subbing.
-Say hello to Grimm Audio's latest Dutch think on a compact 10" motional-feedback 20Hz subwoofer with 700-watt class D. Their LS1 range of active two-way monitors always had the—highly recommended—option of adding an upfiring compact subwoofer.
-That slips between the legs which house their electronics.
-If one didn't own LS1, one simply was out to lunch on this count so without sub on the menu.
-The recently released SB1 now has a bypass switch to defeat its 70Hz LS1 filter.
+Say hello to Grimm Audio's latest Dutch think on a compact 10" motional-feedback 20Hz subwoofer with 700-watt class D. Their LS1 range of active two-way monitors always had the highly recommended option of adding an upfiring compact subwoofer.
+That slips between the legs which house electronics.
+If one didn't own LS1, one was out to lunch with no sub on the menu.
+The recently released SB1 adds a bypass switch to defeat its 70Hz LS1 filter.
 Now it can work with all non-Grimm speakers.
-We just need to feed it an already low-passed signal.
-That could come from a home-theater pre/pro's adjustable LFE path; from an external active filter à la Pál Nagy Gradient Box, JL Audio CR1, spl Crossover or Wilson ActiveXO; or what I have in my icOn 4Pro SE autoformer preamp and also as a standalone version as a fixed active 40Hz 4th-order Linkwitz-Riley hi/low-pass filter.
-Because the Grimm is a modern DSP affair, one should inquire about latency.
-That of our Dynaudio 18S is a low 2.5ms which I still offset by reducing its distance to the seat by 86cm versus the speakers.
+We must just feed it an already low-passed signal.
+That could come from a home-theater pre/pro's adjustable 0.1 path; from an external active filter à la JL Audio's CR1, spl's Crossover or Wilson's ActiveXO; or what's in my icOn 4Pro SE autoformer preamp.
+Because the Grimm is a modern DSP affair, one inquires about digital latency.
+That of our Dynaudio 18S is a low 2.5ms which I offset by reducing its distance to the seat by 86cm versus the speakers.
 Late bass is slow bass.